MohammadD3veloper/MohammadD3veloper/README.md

 ## About me
 Hello visitor! 👋

-thanks to visit my github home page, maybe there is something you should know about me? actually who am I ?
+thanks for visiting my github home page, maybe there is something you should know about me? actually who am I ?
-Im Python programmer🐍 and I so ❤️ this language it's so helpful & useful for me, IDK about you darling🤷.
+I'm Python programmer🐍 and I so ❤️ this language it's so helpful & useful for me, IDK about you darling🤷.
-Im Django(Python framework)👀 developer, with this is so easy to create many types of website's, you should take everything easy 😈(maybe PHP hates me or upside down)
+I'm Django(Python framework)👀 developer, It's so easy with Django to create many types of website's, you should take everything easy 😈(maybe PHP hates me or upside down)
-I have 18 years old with a little school lessons that I'll should learn them😣 and Im a little busy these time's :(. maybe I should say sorry to you guy!
+I have 18 years old with a little school lessons that I should learn them😣 and Im a little busy these time's :(. maybe I should say sorry for you guy!
 I've worked python for 4 years and django for 2 years.
-I'm Linux user about 4 years too.😎
+I'm a Linux user about 4 years too.😎

 Perhaps now you know me just with above descriptions.